 In Michigan, more than half of all immigrants have naturalized U.S. citizens.
-Furthermore, Detroit is the fifth-fastest city in the United States for naturalization with an approximate wait time of 6.6. months.
+Furthermore, Detroit is the fifth-fastest city in the United States for naturalization with an approximate wait time of 6.6 months.
+Understanding the n400 processing time detroit can help you prepare for this important step.
+The n400 processing time detroit is crucial for many who seek citizenship.

 If you are thinking of being naturalized in the United States, you should know that there are three ways on how you can earn U.S. citizenship: